2011 Tucson shooting

 Loughner, a 22-year-old Tucson man who was fixated on Giffords, was arrested at the scene.
 Federal prosecutors filed five charges against him, including the attempted assassination of a member of Congress and the assassination of a federal judge.
-Loughner previously had been arrested once (but not convicted) on a minor drug charge and had been suspended by his college for disruptive behavior.
-Court filings include notes handwritten by Loughner indicating he planned to assassinate Giffords.
+Loughner previously had been arrested on a minor drug charge and had been suspended by his college for disruptive behavior.
+Court filings included handwritten notes by Loughner indicating he planned to assassinate Giffords.
 Loughner did not cooperate with authorities, invoking his right to remain silent.
 He was held without bail and indicted on 49 counts.
 In January 2012, Loughner was found by a federal judge to be incompetent to stand trial based on two medical evaluations, which diagnosed him with paranoid schizophrenia.
-On August 7, Loughner had a hearing in which he was judged competent.
+On August 7, Loughner had another hearing in which he was judged competent.
 He pleaded guilty to 19 counts, and in November 2012 was sentenced to life in prison.

 Following the shooting, American and international politicians expressed grief and condemnations.
 Gun control advocates pushed for increased restrictions on the sale of firearms and ammunition, specifically high-capacity magazines.
 Some commentators criticized the use of harsh political rhetoric in the U.S., with a number blaming the political right wing for the shooting.
 In particular, Sarah Palin was criticized for a poster by her political action committee that featured stylized crosshairs on an electoral map that included Giffords.
 Palin rejected claims that she bore any responsibility for the shooting.
 President Barack Obama led a nationally televised memorial service on January 12, and other memorials took place.